digitalcredentials/wallet-attached-storage-spec/spec.md

 #### Local-first and Offline capable

-Users and apps need to be able to provision, set up, and start reading and writing to, storage spaces without being connected to the internet.
+Users and apps need to be able to use (provision, set up, and start reading and writing to) storage spaces without being connected to the internet.

 #### Storage and sharing of public, permissioned, and private encrypted data

-Although the local-first offline functionality is necessary, writing data to stable internet-accessible URIs for the purposes of sharing them is one of the primary motivations of this specification.
+Although the local-first offline functionality is necessary, writing data to stable internet-accessible URIs for the purposes of sharing them is one of the primary use cases of this specification.

 * A user needs to be able to write data (that is intended to be world-readable) to a cloud-accessible URI, and be able to send that URI to intended recipients